Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 - Follow-up adjustments as needed

-When we went through this process with both brands, we found the experience largely dependent on the individual provider rather than the manufacturer.
-However, both Starkey and ReSound provide extensive training to their authorized distributors, resulting in generally consistent service quality.
+When we went through the process with both brands, we found the experience largely dependent on the individual provider rather than the manufacturer.
+Both Starkey and ReSound provide extensive training to their authorized distributors, resulting in generally consistent service quality.

-Important Health Note: According to the NIH, only about one in five people who would benefit from hearing aids actually uses them.
-Delaying treatment can lead to social isolation, cognitive decline, and decreased quality of life.
-Getting professionally fitted hearing aids like those from Starkey or ReSound can significantly improve these outcomes compared to leaving hearing loss untreated.
+Important Health Note: According to the NIH, only about 1 in 5 people who would benefit from hearing aids actually uses them.5 Getting professionally fitted hearing aids like those from Starkey or ReSound can help increase the chances of a person actually using their devices.

 Remote Support Options